Electromagnetic Compatibility Testing

 Turns out, very hard.
 Reliable information on this subject can be hard to come by, but a large study by Intertek Labs estimates EMC testing first time pass rate for regional markets is only 50%.
 Setbacks from failing tests can be devastating for your new products.
 With our equipment and expertise, you’ll be well fitted to tackle the challenges of EMC testing – and pass on the first time!

-We have best solutions for EMC, EMI and RF testing needs, as well as large range of shielding materials and components !
+Our solutions, equipment and large range of shielding materials and components !

 - Radiated Emissions Testing (EMI testing)

 Our affiliate for different shielding materials and components is Soliani EMC.
 They have been on this market from the early 1980s.
 Fields of application for their products are mainly from military, medical, aeronautic, trains, robots and automatic systems, telecomunications for military and civil applications, navy and space.